Smoothie King Kids Choc-A-Laka

 Smoothie King Kids Choc-A-Laka featuring delicious dates, rich chocolate, and creamy vanilla yogurt, a perfect after-school snack.
 Learn how to make at home!

-Choc-A-Laka, a copycat Smoothie King Kids recipe, is a delightful blend of rich cacao, naturally sweet dates, and creamy vanilla nonfat frozen yogurt, all combined with nonfat milk and a touch of turbinado sugar for an extra hint of sweetness.
+Choc-A-Laka, a copycat Smoothie King Kids Blend recipe, is a delightful blend of rich cacao, naturally sweet dates, and creamy vanilla nonfat frozen yogurt, all combined with nonfat milk and a touch of turbinado sugar for an extra hint of sweetness.
 This smoothie not only satisfies chocolate cravings but also delivers a nutritional boost, perfect for an after-school snack.

 Dates provide natural sweetness along with fiber, potassium, and magnesium.
 Cacao powder is rich in antioxidants, which can help reduce inflammation and improve heart health.
 The vanilla nonfat frozen yogurt and nonfat milk add a good dose of protein and calcium for growing kids, while the multivitamin boost ensures they get essential vitamins and minerals to support their overall health.